zhaoan12/test1/deliverables/D1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

 **Developers might not have the means to get a reliable team of QA testers for their games, (but might still want playtesters).
 Playtesters may want to help with the refining of new indie games and support smaller creators (they may be offered other incentives by developers as little thank-yous).
-Admin wants to facilitate and manage interactions between these groups, and hopefully turn a profit.**
+Admin wants to facilitate and manage interactions between these groups, and hopefully turn a profit through user subscriptions.**

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?